lorenzom222/Machine-Learning-Notes/HMM/HMM1.md

 **NOTE**

-<sub>The joint probability P(O, Q) can be computed as the product of two terms: the conditional probability of observing the observation sequence O given the hidden state sequence Q, denoted by P(O|Q), and the prior probability of the hidden state sequence Q, denoted by P(Q).
+<sub>The joint probability P(O, Q) can be computed as the product of two terms: the conditional probability of observing the observation sequence O given the hidden state sequence Q, denoted by P(O|Q), and the prior probability of the hidden state sequence Q, denoted by P(Q).<sub>

-The conditional probability P(O|Q) can be computed as the product of the individual observation probabilities P(o_i|q_i) for each time step i.
-This represents the probability of observing the ice-cream event o_i at time step i given that the weather is q_i at time step i.
+<sub>The conditional probability P(O|Q) can be computed as the product of the individual observation probabilities P(o_i|q_i) for each time step i.
+This represents the probability of observing the ice-cream event o_i at time step i given that the weather is q_i at time step i.<sub>

-The prior probability P(Q) can be computed as the product of the individual state transition probabilities P(q_i|q_{i-1}) for each time step i.
-This represents the probability of transitioning from weather q_{i-1} at time step i-1 to weather q_i at time step i.
+<sub>The prior probability P(Q) can be computed as the product of the individual state transition probabilities P(q_i|q_{i-1}) for each time step i.
+This represents the probability of transitioning from weather q_{i-1} at time step i-1 to weather q_i at time step i.<sub>

-By multiplying these two terms together, we obtain the joint probability of being in a particular hidden state sequence Q and generating a particular observation sequence O.<sub>
+<sub>By multiplying these two terms together, we obtain the joint probability of being in a particular hidden state sequence Q and generating a particular observation sequence O.<sub>